neumino/neumino.github.io/_posts/2015-02-15-batch-operations-writable-streams.md

 but as far as I can tell, moving `_write` in the call stack is also required for a better flow.

-Thankfully, the API for Node.js streams is still tagged as `unstable`, and hopefully the API will become more friendly for use cases similar to the one I had to implement for rethinkdbdash.
+The API for Node.js streams is still tagged as `unstable`, so hopefully the API will become more friendly for the use cases similar to the one described here.

 Questions?
 Feedback?
 Shoot me a mail at [orphee@gmail.com](mailto:orphee@gmail.com) or ping me on Twitter [@neumino](https://twitter.com/neumino)